-include storage services, databases, compute services and other services (such as networking, management tools and DevOps tools).
+CAT, including data ingestion, data management, and analytic tools.
+Services provided by AWS include storage services, databases, compute services and other services (such as networking, management tools and DevOps tools).
 AWS also was engaged to provide various environments for CAT, such as development, performance testing, test and production environments.

 The cost for AWS services for the CAT is a function of the volume of CAT Data.
 The greater the amount of CAT Data, the greater the cost of AWS services to the CAT.
 During the Pre-FAM Period from the engagement of AWS in February 2019 through June 2020, AWS provided cloud hosting services for volumes of CAT Data far in excess of the volume predictions set forth in the CAT NMS Plan.
 The CAT NMS Plan states, when all CAT Reporters are submitting their data to the CAT, it "must be sized to receive[,] process and load more than 58 billion records per day," and that "[i]t is expected that the Central Repository will grow to more than 29 petabytes of raw, uncompressed data."
 However, the volume of CAT Data for the Pre-FAM Period was far in excess of these predicted levels.
-By the end of this period, data submitted to the CAT included options and equities Participant Data, have 2a and Phase 2b Industry Member Data, (including certain linkages), as well as SIP Data, freference data and other types of Other Data.
+By the end of this period, data submitted to the CAT included options and equities Participant Data, 1 Phase 2a and Phase 2b Industry Member Data, 1 The following certain linkages), as well as SIP Data, 1 Preference data and other types of Other Data.
 The following chart provides data regarding the average daily volume, cumulative total events, total compute hours and storage footprint of the CAT during the Pre-FAM Period.